RH-devs/sane-again/README.md

 - Performances
 scored 95%

-Bugs
+__Bugs__

 During the development of this site I encountered a number of different bugs that have been now been fixed.
 A few notable bugs include the following:

 During testing it was highlighted that a user could enter empty spaces and submit the forms.
-I search online and adapted my code based on information using the pattern attribute class="validate" and ensuring all fields were required. users can see a small text message advising them on how to fill the form incase they have gotten it wrong
+I search online and adapted my code based on information using the pattern attribute class="validate" and ensuring all fields were required. users can see a small text message advising them on how to fill the form incase they have gotten it wrong.

+## Technology Configuration

+Heroku Postgres
+Heroku Postgres was used as the database to store the users details to set up Heroku  follow the steps below

+- You will need to sign up to Heroku
+- Once logged in click the create new app button
+- Select the region closest to you and give the APP a name
+- Go to the addons box is just search for Postgres, Select the Hobby Dev - Free plan and click Provision:
+- Then add Heroku Postgres to your project.

+Go back to the cluster overview
+Click the CONNECT button.
+Select 'connect your application'
+Select your language/ driver (I used Python 3.6 or later) Copy the connection string and change the details.
+Set the cluster name, collection name, URI connection string and password as environmental - see Configuration to set up your application configurations